MichalSoltysikSOC/ActiveEndpointInspectorSuite/README.md

 <br>

-(1) SOC laboratories.
+(1) SOC laboratories and training environments.

-(2) Blue Team operations.
+(2) Blue Team operations in both test and production environments.

-(3) Threat hunting and detection engineering.
+(3) Threat hunting and detection engineering activities.

-(4) Malware analysis and post-execution inspection.
+(4) Malware analysis and post-execution inspection in controlled scenarios.

-(5) DFIR investigations.
+(5) DFIR investigations and incident response triage (post-compromise endpoint inspection).

-(6) Controlled and authorized environments.
+(6) Production endpoints for baseline creation and continuous inspection, provided no malicious code is intentionally executed.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------